- Details

 Table Mountain

-As part of the Table Mountain National Park and an official New7Wonders of Nature (the only one found in an urban area), this Cape Town icon was named Taboa do Cabo (Table of the Cape) by António de Saldanha – the Portuguese explorer who was the first to climb it in 1503.
 There’s over 350 trails leading to the summit, but you won’t be judged for taking the five-minute ride on the Table Mountain Aerial Cableway for 360-degree views of the entire Cape Peninsula.
-For real bragging rights, however, the Nursery Ravine is considered one of the most stunning trails – but also one of the most challenging.
+For real bragging rights, however, the Nursery Ravine is considered one of the most stunning trails – but also one of the most challenging South African hiking trails.

 Boulder’s Beach

-It’s all about African penguins pulling in the crowds on this white sandy stretch on the Cape Peninsula, just 25 miles from Cape Town.
+African penguins pull in the crowds on this white sandy stretch on the Cape Peninsula, just 25 miles from Cape Town.
 The beach itself falls under the Table Mountain National Park Marine Protected Area and has ancient granite boulders, lovely rockpools, safe swimming waters, and stunning scenery.
-Thanks to incredible conservation efforts, there’s over 3,000 waddling superstars here.
-And while summer is arguably the best time to visit, you’ll see them throughout the year (they’re at their most active early in the morning or late afternoon).

 Kirstenbosch Botanical Gardens